-First, they stated it had been down too long (thanks to it not being restored sooner which was, of course, entirely out of our control) and that as a result the original listing was deleted – my thought was, really?
-Google deleted a GMB profile and its data?
+First, they stated it had been down too long (thanks to it not being restored sooner, which was, of course, entirely out of our control) and that, as a result, the original listing was deleted – my thought was, really?
+Did Google delete a GMB profile and its data?
 Google doesn’t delete anything.
-And the GMB listing was kept as “suspended” for 30 days in spite of us calling in every other day to check on its status.
+And the GMB listing was kept “suspended” for 30 days in spite of our calling in every other day to check on its status.

 Then we reached out to the GMB team via social media for more insight and if they could restore the old listing.
-They said no they could not.
-Then they followed up with, how you show on Maps and Search is related to organic algorithms which we can’t control…and then adding insult to injury, they sent us a link about how to optimize a GMB profile.
-We even reached out to one of the leading search people within Google that interacts with SEOs regularly via social media asking if it was typical to delete an established GMB listing and to have all your local SEO wiped out when reinstating a profile even though it was never in violation of any GMB guidelines…we got no response.
+They said no, they could not.
+Then they followed up with us expaining: how you show on Maps and Search is related to organic algorithms, which we can’t control…and then adding insult to injury, they sent us a link about how to optimize a GMB profile.
+We even reached out to one of the leading search people within Google that interacts with SEOs regularly via social media, asking if it was typical to delete an established GMB listing and to have all your local SEO wiped out when reinstating a profile even though it was never in violation of any GMB guidelines…we got no response.

 For months, we were now buried in Search and Maps, then…